How to Apply for The RIDE

 Learn more about The RIDE, MBTA’s door-to-door, shared-ride paratransit service.

-- If you are a new RIDE customer, you may be granted temporary eligibility if you meet the medical necessity criteria provided to your licensed healthcare provider by TREC.
+- If you are a new RIDE customer with a recent or unexpected medical situation, you may be granted temporary eligibility if you meet the medical necessity criteria provided to your licensed healthcare provider by TREC.

 These changes support social distancing for customers and employees.
 We will reevaluate as the situation evolves.